nus-cs2113-AY2021S1/tp/docs/team/jingming517.md

                   monthly calendar and personalised calendar.
   * Justification: The feature enables the users to have an overview of all the calendar items in a timeline format.
-  * Highlights: This feature is able to print all the calendar items in a timeline format, so that it presents how many tasks the user have on each day.
+  * Highlights: This feature is able to print all the calendar items in a timeline format, so that it presents how many tasks the user has on each day.
 Timelines provide a simple visual overview of all the items the user has, and help the user with better time management.

 #### Enhancement to existing features: